 This historic park was born as a garden of Palazzo Pitti and is connected to the Forte di Belvedere, a military forstress that guaranteed the safety of the sovereign and his family.
 It is one of the most important examples of Italian garden in the world, as well as an open-air museum that welcomes around 800,000 visitors every year.
 The ticket price, including the entrance to the Silver Museum, the Porcelain Museum and the Bardini Garden, is € 10.
 If you are going to buy pre-sales tickets online so you can skip the line, you will need to add 3 € for a total of 13 €.

-Things to see and eat in Florence: Experience beauty at the Palatine Gallery in Palazzo Pitti
+Experience beauty at the Palatine Gallery in Palazzo Pitti

 Palazzo Pitti alone would deserve at least a half-day visit to see the Royal Apartments, the Boboli Gardens with the attached museums and the Palatine Gallery.
 However, for a quick visit, which will leave you breathless anyway, you could only visit Palatine Gallery and Real Apartments.
 Located in the left wing of the palace, the gallery hosts masterpieces by Raphael, Tiziano, Caravaggio, Rubens, Pietro da Cortona and many other Italian and European masters of the Renaissance and the 17th century.
 The setting is gorgeous, with golden frames and frescoed fashions: if you love art, you can not miss the Palatine Gallery.